 An Area Manager (AM) is a Waze community member (a user) who takes an active and proactive role in maintaining specific areas of the Waze map.
-An Area Manager receives a Rank of 3 and has a defined area to manage, which is different than being able to edit only within a certain distance of where you have driven.
+An Area Manager has a defined area to manage, which is different than being able to edit only within a certain distance of where you have driven.
 AM areas are geographically-defined locations which do not expire automatically after 90 days.
 How deeply involved and how much time an Area Manager spends maintaining the Waze map varies greatly.

 Prospective Area Managers should already...